wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

 = 0.9.7 =
 It is highly recommended to update to this version, because of a security vulnerability.

 * FIX: SECURITY RELEVANT - TLS was not used if you have chosen this option.
 (Thanks to Jim Carrier for the bug report.)
 * ADD: First WordPress MU prototype.
 Read mu/readme_wpmu.txt for further informations.
 * FIX: Usernames will be converted to lower case, because usernames are case sensitive in WordPress but not in Active Directory.
 (Thanks to Robert Nelson for the bug report.)

 = 0.9.6 =
-* FIX: With WP 2.8 login screen shows a login error even if there wasn´t an attempt zu login and you can not login with local user, as admin.(Thanks to Alexander Liesch and shimh for the bug report.)
+* FIX: With WP 2.8 login screen shows a login error even if there wasn't an attempt zu login and you can not login with local user, as admin.(Thanks to Alexander Liesch and shimh for the bug report.)

 = 0.9.5 =
 * FIX: "Call to undefined function username_exists()..." fixed, which occurs under some circustances.
 (Thanks to Alexander Liesch for the bug report.)

 = 0.9.4 =
 * FIX: XMLRPC now works with WP 2.8 and above.
-XMLRPC won´t work with earlier versions.
+XMLRPC won't work with earlier versions.
 (Thanks to Alexander Liesch for the bug report.)

 = 0.9.3 =
 * NEW: determine WP display name from AD attributes